The resolutions of generalized co-letterplace ideals and their powers: Powers

 \section{Powers}

 In this section we aim to demonstrate that if $\mathfrak{A}=\mathrm{Hom}(P,A_1,\ldots,A_m)$ then for all integers $k\geq 1$, the ring $R/\mathcal{L}(\mathfrak{A})^k$ can be represented as the quotient ring of $T/J$ modulo a regular sequence of variable differences.
 Here, $J$ is another generalized co-letterplace ideal residing in a larger ring $T$ compared to $R$.
 Consequently, we can obtain an explicit multigraded minimal free resolution for all powers of such generalized co-letterplace ideals.
 It is worth to note that if $|A_i|\leq 2$ for all $i=1,\ldots,m$ then $J$ is the polarization of $\mathcal{L}(\mathfrak{A})^k$, but this is not the case in general.
+We begin by introducing a new notation.

 \begin{Notation} Let $P,\mathcal{A},\mathfrak{A}$ be as defined in Conventions~\ref{setup} and let $k\geq 1$.
 We denote the ideal of $R$ generated by all the monomials $U_{f_1}U_{f_2}\cdots U_{f_k}$ with $f_1\leq f_2\leq \cdots \leq f_k\in \mathfrak{A}$ as $\mathcal{L}(\mathfrak{A};k)$. \end{Notation}